Sixteen years of discovery math aren't having the benefits that some once imagined.

 Discovery math was implemented in Ontario 2002, though, even 16 years out, the concept has yet to prove itself.
-Many educators, including Jeff Bavington, principal at Hudson College in Toronto, feel, at best, it’s a disservice to students, though also misrepresents how we learn.
+Many educators, including Jeff Bavington, principal at Hudson College in Toronto, Ontario, feel, at best, it’s a disservice to students, though also misrepresents how we learn.
 He even takes issue with the name itself.
 By focusing on discovery, he says, “you’re reducing in importance the goals, especially in the early years, of numeracy and rote learning, and repetitive learning.”

 Rote learning isn’t generally prized, to say the least, in education today.
 We associate it with desks in rows, and a passive regurgitation of facts and figures.
 And while it’s admittedly not a good way to learn history—there the true learning is an ability to process primary sources rather than memorize them—many believe that, in terms of math, it still not only has a place, but an essential one.